-Bali’s gotta be a dream destination for everyone.
-There’s just something about the island that attracts all sorts of travelers.
-From the partying backpackers to the honeymooners to retirees, Bali does not discriminate against anyone.
+Bali is one of those dream travel destinations that is on pretty much everybody’s radar.
+There’s just something about this paradise island that attracts all sorts of travelers.
+From the partying backpackers like myself to the honeymooners and expats and retirees, Bali does not discriminate against anyone.
 No matter who you are, a month in Bali is a month well spent.

 Let me welcome you to the magical world of Bali.

 Let’s just get Kuta out of the way immediately.
-It’s one of the closest tourist hubs to the airport and it’s a good place to start.
+It is one of the closest tourist hubs to the airport which makes most people think that it is a good place to start.
 For one thing, it sets your expectations low and you start seeing Bali as just another overrun tourist destination.
 However, it is one of the best cities on the island to party in.
 There are a ton of world-famous bars and clubs in Kuta, including Sky Garden, Pyramid Club, and your fair share of beachside establishments.

-A lot of people will go to Kuta and assume that the rest of Bali is just like it.
+A lot of first-timers will go to Kuta and assume that the rest of Bali is just like it.
 They couldn’t be more wrong.
 Bali gets a bad reputation sometimes as being overly touristy.
 Even my first impressions of Bali left a bad taste in my mouth.
-Most of that could be attributed to the congested drive to Ubud stuck in Kuta’s traffic for an hour.
+Most of that could be attributed to the congested drive to Ubud stuck in Kuta’s traffic for an hour, even at nearly midnight.
 Give Bali a chance and leave Kuta as soon as you can.
-You don’t need three days here but it is a good transition point, especially if you’re jet-lagged and just need to chill out and adjust for a few days.
+You don’t need too much time here but it is a good transition point, especially if you’re jet-lagged and just need to chill out and adjust for a few days.

 Seminyak is like a toned-down, trendier version of Kuta.
-It is less trashy and although still touristy, it has a good mix of other travelers that aren’t drunk Australian teenagers.
-Seminyak’s the place to be if you are looking for hip beachside bars and clubs.
-La Favela is one of the most famous, and deservingly so.
-That place was absolutely massive and the vibe was amazing.
-It’s got several stories, several dancefloors, several indoor and outdoor sections, and a mini Christ the Redeemer statue.
+It is far less trashy, although that’s not too difficult to accomplish considering Kuta.
+Although still touristy, Seminyak has a good mix of other travelers that aren’t only drunk Australian teenagers.
+Seminyak is the place to be if you are looking for hip beachside restaurants, bars, day clubs and nightclubs.
+If you are looking to eat well, then the restaurants in Seminyak are some of the best in Bali.

 During the day, you can lounge the days away at Double Six Beach from any of the varyingly fancy beachside clubs like Potato Head, Finn’s, or Ku De Ta.
 The sunsets here are among the best you’ll find in the world.
 Unfortunately, I can’t recommend much to actually do here aside from enjoy yourself.
 Fortunately, enjoying yourself in Bali isn’t much of an issue.
 There are tons of great places to eat, drink, shop, and roam around in Seminyak.

-Canggu is definitely one of Bali’s up-and-coming spots.
-I can unfortunately see it going the way of Kuta or Seminyak within the next few years, with rapid development already taking place in this quaint surfer’s village.
+Canggu is definitely one of Bali’s up-and-coming tourist spots.
+I can unfortunately see it going the way of Kuta or Seminyak within the next few years, with rapid development already taking place in this once quaint surfer’s village.
 Regardless, it is by far my favorite of the Kuta-Seminyak-Canggu trio.
+You could easily ditch Kuta and Seminyak entirely and just stay in Canggu.
 Within a couple miles of the beach, you’ll basically be in hippie-ville.
 Yoga studios, vegan cafes, and boutique shops line the entire main strip of Canggu.

 Beachside clubs line the black sand beach where you will see surfers of varying skill try to tame the waves.
 The Lawn is one of my favorite spots in all of Bali, and it gives you a taste of luxury that you probably didn’t think you could afford as a backpacker.
 Old Man’s is another popular spot for young travelers to hang out.
 I also just saw on Instagram a new business open up called The Parachute which looks amazing.
 They’ve got a giant open-air tepee looking thing and everyone just kind of sits under it.

 For actual things to do in Canggu, surf is life.
 A lot of people try surfing here because it is easygoing and not treacherous at all.
-It’s a good place to try for your first time and you can rent boards for less than $5 an hour.
+Canggu is a good place for first-timers and you can rent boards for less than $5 an hour.
 Try to get that sunset surf sesh in.
 You won’t regret it.
 The Tanah Lot Temple, although very touristy, is also a killer spot for sunsets.
 You’ll be competing with a lot of other travelers for that iconic shot but block ’em all out, baby.
 It’s just you and the sun.

 You can’t mention Canggu without mentioning the food.
 Crate Cafe is about as famous an establishment as you can get among travelers.
 Copenhagen Cafe is a new, but delicious, restaurant that just opened earlier this year.
 You can wander around anywhere and find something to suit your appetite.
 This is like my third time mentioning The Lawn but I was literally addicted to their nachos and coconut mojitos.